a16z/nft-sleep-mint-forta-agent/README.md

 - SLEEPMINT-2
   - Fired when an NFT is minted to an address that is not the same as the mint transaction sender.
   - Severity is always set to "info."
-  - Type if always set to "suspicious."
+  - Type is always set to "suspicious."
     - This might not always be malicious such as if there is an airdrop and an artist mints NFTs directly to airdrop receivers.

 - SLEEPMINT-3